 While we need to actively care for each other and accept support and help as we age, it is also important to feel that we still have something to contribute.
 We all want to be of service and of use for as long as possible.
-With this in mind, NWCCA is featuring monthly essays by people whose lives have been devoted to fulfilling personal purpose as well as public service, in which they reflect on what they did, what they learned, and where they see themselves now and in the future.
+With this in mind, in 2021 NWCCA featured monthly essays by people whose lives have been devoted to fulfilling personal purpose as well as public service, in which they reflect on what they did, what they learned, and where they see themselves now and in the future.

 Navigating Alzheimer’s: Nancy Slote‘s warmly moving and inspiring essay about the lessons learned during the ten years she accompanied her husband on his dementia journey.